GluuFederation/docs-ce-prod/3.0.2/source/operation/custom-loginpage.md

         Log into the Gluu Server chroot before working on design customizations for any pages.

 A new directories trees are added inside the Gluu Server `chroot` to make pages' customization easier.
-Each such tree is placed in the configuration directory of corresponding Gluu's component (only oxAuth and oxTust are supported at the moment by this feature).
-The structure can be illustrated as follows (only directories related to this feature are shown for clarity):
+Each such tree is placed in the configuration directory of corresponding Gluu's component (only customization of oxAuth's and oxTrust's pages is supported at the moment by this feature).
+The new directory structure can be illustrated as follows (only directories related to this feature are shown for clarity):

 oxAuth: